Mutiny on the Bounty (1935 film): Other film versions

 A 1962 three-hour-plus widescreen Technicolor remake, starring Marlon Brando as Fletcher Christian and Trevor Howard as Capt.
 Bligh, was a disaster both critically and financially at the time.
 Nonetheless, the remake was nominated for a Best Picture Oscar.

 In 1984, Mel Gibson played Christian opposite Anthony Hopkins as Bligh in a film (based not upon the Nordhoff-Hall novels but on an historical work by Richard Hough) called The Bounty.
 This latest version, which gives a far more sympathetic view of Bligh, is considered to be the closest to historical events.

 The 1935 version was itself not the first film account of the mutiny.
-In 1933 an Australian film entitled In the Wake of the Bounty, with the then-unknown Errol Flynn as Fletcher Christian, was released, but was not successful and received few bookings outside Australia.
+In 1933 an Australian film entitled In the Wake of the Bounty, with the then-unknown Errol Flynn as Fletcher Christian, was released.
 Flynn noted in his autobiography that whenever he mentioned that he'd played Christian in an Australian version of Mutiny on the Bounty two years before Gable, no one ever believed him.
 There was also an even earlier, now lost, silent film, the 1916 Australian–New Zealand film, The Mutiny of the Bounty directed by Raymond Longford.